Tiempo#

 Include entries that start on this date or later.

-Sort entries by this in the activities formatter.
+Sort entries by this in the activities or csvactivities formatters.
 Options are text, time and last_started.
 Add a - (minus sign) before the column name to make it a descending order.
 Default is -last_started.

 <SHEET>